-When one Sandwichman calls one Anonymous on an economics blog a racist and right-wing troll then it is pretty obvious that two morons are abusing economics as a cover for political agenda pushing.
+When one Sandwichman calls one Anonymous on an economics blog a racist and right-wing troll then it is pretty obvious that two morons are abusing economics as a cover for political agenda-pushing.

 Most people have lost sight of the fact that there is a political realm and a scientific realm.
 Both run on different principles and therefore have to be kept strictly apart.
 The reason is simple: science cannot improve politics but politics always and everywhere corrupts science.
 Economics is a case in point.

-There is political economics and theoretical economics.
-The main differences are: (i) The goal of political economics is to successfully push an agenda, the goal of theoretical economics is to successfully explain how the actual economy works. (ii) In political economics anything goes; in theoretical economics, the scientific standards of material and formal consistency are observed.
+There are political economics and theoretical economics.
+The main differences are: (i) The goal of political economics is to successfully push an agenda, and the goal of theoretical economics is to successfully explain how the actual economy works. (ii) In political economics anything goes; in theoretical economics, the scientific standards of material and formal consistency are observed.

 Theoretical economics (= science) had been hijacked from the very beginning by political economists (= agenda pushers).
 Political economics has produced NOTHING of scientific value in the last 200+ years.#1 And this means, in turn, that economic policy guidance has NO sound scientific foundations since Adam Smith/Karl Marx.

 Scientific incompetence and political fraud are two sides of the same coin.
-When folks, who are supposed to know how the monetary economy works but failed to this day to figure it out, climb on a soapbox and start talking about democracy, liberty, freedom, the road to serfdom, the invisible hand, sovereignty, capitalism, communism, fascism, populism, the state as monster/savior, the open society, the deep state, and the alleged lessons of history, then the 200+ years old fraud of Political Economy is reenacted.#2
+When folks, who are supposed to know how the monetary economy works but failed to this day to figure it out, climb on a soapbox and start talking about democracy, liberty, freedom, the road to serfdom, the Invisible Hand, sovereignty, capitalism, communism, fascism, populism, the state as monster/savior, the open society, the deep state, and the alleged lessons of history, then the 200+ years old fraud of Political Economy is reenacted.#2

 #1 Economics: 200+ years of scientific incompetence and fraud

-#3 Shut up!
-Do first your macroeconomic homework!
+#3 Do first your macroeconomic homework!